0xlord/arma-mission-templates/README.md

  * Russian Army (EMR/RHSAFRF)

 Together with the loadout the unit/player is set either as medic, engineer or neither depending on the role selected.
 The loadout system could be transfered into an own mod.
 But this idea is still subject to change.
+Be adviced, that players start with vanilla loutout.
+Therefore most loadout mods, including RHS, are optional unless you use the embedded loadout system.

 # How to change things?
 ### Group names